justinmcneal/MERN-STACK/CRYPTO_GLOSSARY.md

 ## ❓ Quick FAQ

+**Q: Why is the spread 0.00% in the Price Table?**
+A: This is normal!
+The Price Table shows same-chain comparison (CEX vs DEX).
+Arbitrage bots keep these prices equal.
+Real arbitrage opportunities are shown in the Arbitrage Opportunities Table with cross-chain spreads.

+**Q: Where are the arbitrage opportunities if spread is 0.00%?**
+A: Look at the **Arbitrage Opportunities Table** below the Price Table.
+That shows cross-chain price differences (e.g., BNB on BSC vs Ethereum), which is where real arbitrage profit comes from.

 **Q: Why are gas fees so high on Ethereum?**
 A: Ethereum is the most secure and used chain, creating network congestion.
 Layer 2 solutions like Polygon offer lower fees.

 **Q: Can I execute these arbitrage trades manually?**
 A: Technically yes, but by the time you execute manually, the opportunity likely disappeared.
-Bots do this in milliseconds.
+Professional bots execute in milliseconds.

 **Q: Is $1,000 liquidity threshold too low?**
 A: It's a balance.
 Higher (e.g., $10,000) = more reliable prices but fewer opportunities.
 Lower = more opportunities but riskier.

 **Q: Why does the same token have different prices on different chains?**
 A: Each chain is a separate market with its own supply, demand, and liquidity.
-Price gaps create arbitrage opportunities.
+Bridge costs and friction create price gaps = arbitrage opportunities.

 **Q: What's the difference between WETH and ETH?**
 A: ETH is the native currency.
 WETH is an ERC-20 wrapper needed for smart contracts.
 They should always be exactly 1:1.

+**Q: Why do I see BNB at $1,135 on BSC but $1,577 on Ethereum?**
+A: These are often different tokens - native BNB vs wrapped/bridged BNB.
+The price difference includes bridge costs, liquidity differences, and market inefficiencies.
+It's not always a true arbitrage opportunity.

+**Q: What does "just now" in Last Updated mean?**
+A: Prices were fetched within the last minute.
+The system updates prices every 1-5 minutes via the data pipeline.

+**Q: Why do some tokens show "—" for DEX price?**
+A: Either no DEX pool exists for that token on that chain, or the pool has less than $1,000 liquidity (filtered out for safety).

 ---